The Icahn School of Medicine at Mount Sinai (ISMMS) provides extraordinary education in a translational context.

 Our structure enables us to be nimble.
 The School of Medicine is fully integrated with the workings of the Mount Sinai Health System.
 Our immersion in East and Central Harlem helps us to apply science in the service of society.
 Our emphasis is on teaching clinicians to think like scientists, and scientists to think about the patients they are working to cure.

 We are recruiting and training mathematicians, computer scientists, engineers, venture capitalists, leaders in human rights, social justice and global health, and they are changing the landscape.
 They are challenging the ways the world looks at science, clinical care, and how we help those in greatest need.

 We are committed to helping the local community, satisfying our goals of research, service, and education as we weave all three into every aspect of our work.
 We view our students as partners.
 We encourage you to launch grass roots movements and establish key programs.
 Medical students envisioned and founded the East Harlem Health Outreach Partnership (EHHOP), a student-run, free clinic for the underserved.
-Graduate students created Sinai Neuroscience Outreach Program (SNOP), an initiative to promote neuroscience education and build enthusiasm among local students in kindergarten through high school.
+Graduate students created Mentoring in Neuroscience Discovery at Sinai (MINDS), an initiative to promote neuroscience education and build enthusiasm among local students in kindergarten through high school.
 These are just two examples of our creativity and drive.

 New York City

 The Icahn School of Medicine is located in one of the world’s most intellectually and culturally stimulating cities.
 Shared with The Mount Sinai Hospital, our four-block campus borders the neighborhoods of largely underserved East Harlem and affluent Yorkville.
 The Mount Sinai Health System spans all five boroughs and surrounding areas, serving an incredibly diverse patient population.
 New York City is also home to many other health care facilities and pharmaceutical and medical companies, placing you front and center in the health care industry.